MediScribe/docjet-mobile/README.md

 2. Clone this repository
 3. Run `flutter pub get` to install dependencies
 4. Run `flutter run` to start the app in debug mode.
-   *Note: For configuring API keys and endpoints (e.g., using the mock server), see the "Configuring the App (API Key & Base URL)" section below.*
+   *Note: For configuring API keys and endpoints (e.g., using the mock server), see the "Configuring the App (API Key & Domain)" section below.*

 ### Integration Tests